List of Fairy Tail: 100 Years Quest episodes

 Fairy Tail: 100 Years Quest is an anime series based on the manga of the same name.
 It is a sequel to Fairy Tail by Hiro Mashima, storyboarded by Mashima and illustrated by Atsuo Ueda.
-It is animated by J.C.Staff and premiered on TV Tokyo on July 7, 2024 to January 5, 2025.
+It is animated by J.C.Staff and aired on TV Tokyo from July 7, 2024, to January 5, 2025.
 The episodes are directed by Toshinori Watanabe, with series composition by Atsuhiro Tomioka and music by Yasuharu Takanashi.

 The first opening theme song is "Story" performed by Da-ice, while the first ending theme song is "Tomo yo, Koko de Sayonara da" (友よ ここでサヨナラだ) performed by Boku ga Mitekatta Aozora.
 The second opening theme song is "Endless Happy-Ending" by The Rampage from Exile Tribe, while the second ending theme song is "Ties" by Emi Noda.

 Crunchyroll streamed the series outside of Asia.
 Muse Communication licensed the series in Southeast Asia.